kolluvenkatasai143/preptrack-kollu/README.md

 ### ⚡ Most Difficult Logic

-Implementing the placement-readiness decision while ensuring only the highest-priority blocker is displayed as the final reason for the student's status.
+Implementing placement-readiness evaluation while ensuring only the highest-priority blocker is displayed in the final report.

 ### 🐞 Problem Faced

-Managing absent practice days without affecting average score, highest score, lowest score, and pass/fail calculations.
+Handling absent practice days without affecting the average score, highest score, lowest score, and pass/fail calculations.

 ### ✅ Solution

-Used the `continue` statement to skip absent days and maintained separate counters and accumulators so that only valid scores were included in all calculations.
+Used the `continue` statement to skip absent days and maintained separate counters and accumulators so only valid practice scores were included in the calculations.

 ---